Installation

 access_token

-information.
-In the example below, we use the existing data to display the
+Represents information about the current user, specifically their profile information.
+In the example below, we use the existing data to display the current value offirst_name in a form field, update a local copy of that data

 as the user changes it, and then save the changes to Rownd once the user submits